On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Discussion

 \section{Discussion}

-In this paper we have analyzed the statistical consistency of Maximum Parsimony on $2$-tuple-site data and on $3$-tuple-site data for five sequences and alphabets with two or four elements, respectively.
-By giving representative examples we could show that Maximum Parsimony is statistically inconsistent in all cases.
-We assume that the statistical inconsistency of Maximum Parsimony will persist if we consider larger alphabets (i.e. more character states) or longer tuples.
-In particular, we conjecture that for any choice of $k$, there exists a number $n$ of sequences such that Maximum Parsimony is statistically inconsistent on $k$-tuple-site data for $n$ sequences.
+In this paper we have analyzed the statistical consistency of MP on $2$-tuple-site data and on $3$-tuple-site data for five sequences and alphabets with two or four elements, respectively.
+By giving representative examples we could show that MP is statistically inconsistent in all cases.
+We assume that the statistical inconsistency of MP will persist if we consider larger alphabets (i.e. more character states) or longer tuples.
+In particular, we conjecture that for any choice of $k$, there exists a number $n$ of sequences such that MP is statistically inconsistent on $k$-tuple-site data for $n$ sequences.
 The idea behind this conjecture is that we assume that our results for five sequences will extend to larger trees.
-The reason is that one can construct larger trees by using tree $(T_1,\theta_{T_1})$ (Figure \ref{T1}) as a basis and adding more taxa (pending on short branches).
-This construction will preserve the main structure of our tree, which is why we assume Maximum Parsimony to be also statistically inconsistent on $k$-tuple-site data in this case.
+The reason is that one can construct larger trees with $n > 5$ by using tree $(T_1,\theta_{T_1})$ (Figure \ref{T1}) as a basis and adding more taxa, e.g. by replacing leaf 4 with a rooted binary subtree $T_{\epsilon}$ on $n-4$ leaves, where all edges are of length $\epsilon$ (see Figure \ref{moreLeaves}).
+For $\epsilon \rightarrow 0$, this construction will preserve the main structure of tree $(T_1,\theta_{T_1})$ (Figure \ref{T1}), which is why we assume MP to be also statistically inconsistent on $k$-tuple-site data in this case.